johnxu21/emse2021/README.md

 # Scripts for mining Integrated Commits
 This repository contains scripts used to mine integrated commits between any two connected repositories.
 For example mainline (**variant1**) and fork (variant2). **variant1** and **variant2** can be interchanged.
 For any two connected repositories, the scripts are able to identify the following commits in the order below:

-1. Pull requests (PR) integration and their commits
+* Pull requests (PR) integration and their commits: source = variant2, destination = variant2.
-a.
-Merged pull requests
+	* Merged pull requests
-b.
-Squashed pull requests
+	* Squashed pull requests
-c.
-Rebased pull requests
+	* Rebased pull requests
-2. Git integration
+* Git integration
-a.
-Merge/Rebase commits
+	* Merge/Rebase commits
-b.
-Cherry-picked commits Ð The source and destination of the cherry-picked commits is also determined.
+	* Cherry-picked commits Ð The source and destination of the cherry-picked commits is also determined.
+* Unique Commits for variant1 and variant2.

 ## How to run
 Import the project into any of your favorite editors.
 The code uses the following libraries: **json-simple-1.1.jar**, **joda-time-2.0.jar**.
 The libraries should be included in the build path of the project.
 The main project can be found in in the file **pr/IntegratedCommits.java**.